Do the Digit Insurance

 • This pose strengthens the smaller tissues in your feet, such as the plantar fascia.

-• Since there is blood flow to your brain and face, it boosts the texture of your skin, allowing you to have healthy and glowing skin.
+• Since blood flows to the brain and face, this boosts the skin's texture, allowing for healthy and glowing skin.

 • If you have panic attacks, Adho Mukha Svanasana is beneficial for you.

-• Start With Smaller Movements: For beginners, it is recommended to start with smaller movements as it becomes more accessible and easier.
-For example, try to use yoga blocks as a prop while you stretch your hands.
+• Start With Smaller Movements: For beginners, it is recommended to start with smaller movements as they become more accessible and easier.
+For example, try using yoga blocks as a prop while you stretch your hands.
 After practising for a few days, this will automatically become easier to perform.

 • Modify Your Heel Placement: If you experience difficulty extending your legs while keeping your backside straight, you can modify the placement of your heels.
 This will cause relief as you can allow your heels to rise off the floor smoothly.
 When you decide to stretch further, try to move your heels back to the floor.

-• Try Using a Chair: If you have limited flexibility, this yoga pose can seem strenuous on your body.
+• Try Using a Chair: This yoga pose can seem strenuous on your body if you have limited flexibility.
 Instead, use a chair to leverage your arms and help your body to be in a ‘V’ position.
 You can then carefully place your feet back till you feel the stretch.

 • Avoid Locking Your Knees: As you extend your legs while doing the pose, do not extend or stretch your knees more than required.
-This is to avoid locking your knees which may lead to straining your joints and injury.
-Instead, try to keep your legs straight and try to bend your knees slightly.
+This is to avoid locking your knees, which may lead to straining your joints and injury.
+Instead, try to keep your legs straight and bend your knees slightly.
 This will ensure adequate stability and balance.

-• Keep Your Back Straight: One of the main benefits of downward dog pose in yoga is that it strengthens your back.
+• Keep Your Back Straight: One of the main benefits of a downward dog pose in yoga is that it strengthens your back.
 Therefore, avoid bending while performing this exercise.
-Instead, tilt the pelvis forward, so your spine is straight.
+Instead, tilt the pelvis forward so your spine is straight.

-• Use Yoga Ropes for Extension: If you are performing this yoga pose in a gym or a studio, you can take the help of extension ropes.
-These yoga ropes attached to the walls help you stretch while performing specific poses.
+• Use Yoga Ropes for Extension: You can use extension ropes if you perform this yoga pose in a gym or studio.
+These ropes attached to the walls help you stretch while performing specific poses.

 What Are the Easy Modifications of a Downward Dog Pose?